walmartlabs/concord-website/docs/getting-started/processes.md

 entry point.

-**Note**: if a process was never suspended (e.g. had no forms or no forms was submitted), then `onCancel`/`onFailures` will receive a copy of an original process state, which was created when the original process was created initially.
+**Note**: if a process was never suspended (e.g. had no forms or no forms were submitted), then `onCancel`/`onFailures` will receive a copy of the initial state of a process, which was created when the original process was started by the server.

-Meaning, that no changes in the process state before suspension will be visible to the "child" processes:
+This means that no changes in the process state before suspension will be visible to the "child" processes:
 ```yaml
 flows:
   main: